Join Date: Nov 2002

 overall supply of office accommodation in the City, as well as boosting the economy.

-- The scheme includes an additional smaller tower of 148m, immediately adjacent to the main building's north side.
+- The scheme includes an additional smaller tower of around 100m, immediately adjacent to the main building's north side.

 237m | Floors: